Alexisvt/npm-notes/README.md

 ## How to make npm scripts cross-environment friendly

-if want to use environment variable in a cross environment way we can use [cross-env](https://www.npmjs.com/package/cross-env) package to define environment variables in our scripts.
+If want to use environment variable in a cross environment way we can use [cross-env](https://www.npmjs.com/package/cross-env) package to define environment variables in our scripts.

 A sample to how to use it